christianpetri/Midland_G18/Frequency_Table.md

 There are two primary reasons why you can't listen to the 462.6875 MHz frequency on your Midland G18 radio in Switzerland:

-1. **Technical Limitation**: The Midland G18 is a PMR446 radio.
-It is designed to operate exclusively on the frequencies within the 446.0 to 446.2 MHz band.
-It is not a wideband scanner and cannot be tuned to listen to frequencies outside of its designated operating range.
+1. **Technical Limitation**: The Midland G18 is specifically designed as a PMR446 radio.
+It operates exclusively within the 446.0 to 446.2 MHz frequency range, in compliance with European regulations.
+It does not have the capability to tune into frequencies outside this limited range, such as 462.6875 MHz.

-2. **No Broadcasts**: The frequency 462.6875 MHz is part of the FRS (Family Radio Service) band, which is used for two-way radio communication in North America.
-There are no weather broadcasts or any other standardized radio transmissions on this frequency in Switzerland or anywhere else in Europe.
+2. **Broadcast Restrictions**: The 462.6875 MHz frequency is allocated to the FRS (Family Radio Service) band, which is used for two-way radio communication in North America.
+In Switzerland and the rest of Europe, this frequency is not designated for public communication, and there are no weather broadcasts or other standardized transmissions available on it.

 ---